Hip and Knee Services

 Our hip and knee specialists provide diagnosis and treatment -- surgical and nonsurgical -- for your hip and knee problems, including fractures, dislocations, athletic injuries, arthritis and deformities.

-OHSU's team of knee doctors and surgeons offer a wide range of treatment options for your hip and knee pain.
-They will work with you to determine the best treatment and rehabilitation plan so you can get back to your daily activities.
-Our treatments include:
+We offer a wide range of treatment options and will work with you to determine the best treatment and rehabilitation plan so you can get back to your daily activities.

 Total hip replacement surgery, also called total hip arthroplasty, is surgery to replace a damaged hip with an artificial joint.
 You may need total hip replacement surgery if you break a hip or have severe arthritis.